 I needed to dig around in my files for some old magazine work I did.
 The paper was torn and yellowed.
-The words on the page were encouraging in two ways
+The words on the page were encouraging.

 I’m an older writer now.
 I lack the manic energy of my time in L.A., cut loose to write about pretty much whatever I wanted.
 But there’s a richness to my work now that wasn’t apparent then.
 It’s hard to explain, but it’s real.
 It’s where much of the value of my current work comes from.